kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 Required Response:

 * A resource editor should be returned as an HTML page.
-* If the resource_id is sent as a GET parameter, then the page should be filled up with the current values for that resource.
+* If the resource_id is sent as a GET parameter, then the page should be populated with the current values for that resource.
 * The JavaScript in the page should listen to messages.
 See example receiveMessage implementation at the end of this section.